jabberjabberjabber/KeywordExpander/README.md

 ## Output Files

 The script generates three JSON files in the target directory:
-- `01_metadata.json`: Raw metadata from images
+- `KeywordExpander_metadata.json`: Raw metadata from images
-- `02_mapped_candidates.json`: Initial tag similarity mappings
+- `KeywordExpander_expansions.json`: Expansion mappings
-- `03_mapped_keywords.json`: LLM-validated tag relationships

 ## Credits
 Invaluable assistance provided by ocha221.
 After reaching out for solutions they kindly wrote a working implementation of the idea:
 - https://github.com/ocha221/semantic-tagging-tools

-I rewrote it to use local models and to integrate with LlamaImageTagger for keyword postprocessing.

 ## License